MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab01_Marketing_Application_Configuration.md

 --------

-Contoso is an insurance company that has outgrown their single-send marketing software and are looking to obtain a more holistic view of their marketing efforts to help facilitate sales.
+Contoso is an insurance company that has outgrown their single-send marketing software and is looking to obtain a more holistic view of their marketing efforts to help facilitate sales.

-Contoso already has Dynamics 365 for Customer Engagement.
-Because of its seamless integration, the marketing department decides to move forward with Dynamics 365 for Marketing.
+Contoso already has Dynamics 365 customer engagement apps.
+Because of its seamless integration, the marketing department decides to move forward with Dynamics 365 Marketing.

 Contoso already has email templates they have been using in their previous software.
 They want to transfer their marketing assets along with their contact